anupn18/readme_lifesight/docs/PLATFORM/action/planner-1/build-a-media-plan-copy.md

 ## Interactive Demo

-> 📘 View a step-by-step walkthrough
->
-> Use the interactive demo below to guide you through each step of the plan creation process
+> 📘 Use the interactive demo below to guide you through each step of the plan creation process
 >
 > <HTMLBlock>{`
 > <div>